networkchristo/Wifi_Cracker/README.md

-Wifi_Cracker
+# Wifi_Cracker

-Wifi_Cracker is used for getting wifi Passwords from web browsers by using the source "ngrok" .
+<b>Wifi Cracker</b> is used for getting the password from web browsers and keylogged and hosted by using the source <b>ngrok</b>.

-This is for Educational purpose only .
-We are not responsible by getting caught by anyone .
+### Note

-Please use this for legal purpose , Which you have exculsive permission of the host.
+> This is for Educational purposes only.
+We are not responsible for getting caught by anyone.
+Please use this for legal purposes, which you have exclusive permission of the host or the owner of the network.